0xchase/0xchase.github.io/content/music2.md

 draft: true
 ---

+I compose and produce original music that I release to YouTube, Spotify, Apple Music, and Bandcamp.
+My style blends elements of the [neo-classical](https://en.wikipedia.org/wiki/Neoclassicism_(music)), [electronic ambient](https://en.wikipedia.org/wiki/Ambient_music), and [post-rock](https://en.wikipedia.org/wiki/Post-rock) genres.
+The best way to support this work is to purchase one of my albums on Bandcamp and I'd be happy to hear your feedback over [email](/contact).
+My musical influences include Olafur Arnalds, Hania Rani, Tony Anderson, Max Richter, Jameson Nathan Jones, and Hans Zimmer.

 <!--

-## Dropdown Sections

-- Studio (pictures)
-- Albums
-- Hybrid Piano
-- Media Composing
-- Modular Synthesis
+**Biography**: My musical education began with classical piano lessons during primary school.
+My most formative experience was as a keyboardist at Southbrook Church as a teenager, where I learned to improvise, play by ear, and was introduced to production and sound design.
+In college, Terrapin Record Label, etc. 5 years of trial-and-error to find my "sound" and learn violin/guitar.
 -->

-I compose and produce a hybrid of neo-classical, electronic ambient, and post-rock music.
-I release music on Bandcamp, Spotify, and Apple Music via the Symphonia distributer..

-Write some longish bio about how I became interested in music, how this developed, and more information about what I'm interested in and where I see this work going as I continue to write more music.
-Say some about my troubles with writing the first album and what it took to overcome those limitations.

-Piano.
-Started with cinematic music.
-Guitar and violin.

-My musical influences include Olafur Arnalds, Max Richter, Tony Anderson, Jameson Nathan Jones, Explosions in the Sky, and Hans Zimmer.

 ## Albums